leobargiotti/News-Classifier/README.md

 and click on "Classify" button to classify it into the predicted topic.

-If the user wants change dataset can select a new dataset and set up some setting (for example the names of the columns relative to text to classify and to true label) clicking on "Configuration Settings" button.
+If the user wants change dataset can select a new dataset and set up some setting (for example the names of the columns relative to text to classify and to true label) click on "Configuration Settings" button.

-Moreover, is possible to view same statistics (clicking on "Statistics" button), in particular they are on:
+Moreover, is possible to view same statistics (click on "Statistics" button), in particular they are on:
 * Dataset:
   * Class Distribution